 Big Weekend Warning: Bottle Service In Vegas Clubs

 Not surprisingly, paying more than expected for a bottle service reservation happened to a group I was with this past weekend.
-Unfortunately, I had never met them before, and they didn’t book through Mike and me so there wasn’t much I could do to help.
+Unfortunately, I had never met them before, and they didn’t book through our company, so there wasn’t much I could do to help.

 Thankfully, the table line was still short, and after going through security, a host greeted us and checked us in for the table.
 It couldn’t have been more than 10 seconds before he said:

-Almost instantly everyone’s jaws dropped (well, except for mine).
-James was in disbelief and wasn’t going to go down without a fight:
+Almost instantly, everyone’s jaws dropped (well, except for mine).
+James was in disbelief and wasn’t going down without a fight:

 But Sam said that it was a $3,000 minimum for tonight.
 You know Sam, right?